X1pe0/Incogix/README.md

 # Instructions

+Edit the IOT_Scanner.py globals to fit your needs.

 Drag and drop the repo into your www/html folder.
 Open a terminal and run the IOT_Scanner.py.
 Done!
 Start apache and navigate to localhost.